ryedin/site/_posts/2017-03-30-lambda-migration.md

 But if you're still getting those emails from AWS, you can:

-1. Update Rack Lambda functions with `convox rack update`.
-(If you are on an older Rack version you might need to run this multiple times to step through any required releases.
+1. Update Rack Lambda functions with `convox rack update` (If you are on an older Rack version you might need to run this multiple times to step through any required releases.
 Continue to update until your Rack is at version **20170330004259** or later.)
 2. Update App Lambda functions by promoting a new release
 3. Update logging Lambda functions by re-creating syslog resources